johnnovak/RML-Amiga/docs/docs/manual/why-play-amiga-games.md

 The situation in Europe, however, was the exact opposite.
-The Amiga was vastly more successful there than IBM PCs right until the mid-90s when Windows 95 eventually took over (the German and the UK markets are accounted for about 60% of total worldwide Amiga sales).
+The Amiga was vastly more successful there than IBM PCs right until the mid-90s when Windows 95 eventually took over (the German and the UK markets accounted for about 60% of total worldwide Amiga sales).
 Most European developers either adopted an "Amiga-first" approach, or at the very least properly utilised the strengths of the platform in their multi-platform releases.
 The biggest differentiating